pleaseremove/brh-password-protection/README.md

 Koken Password Protection
 =========================

+The plugin was forked from https://github.com/bhays/brh-password-protection which allows multiple url password combinations.
+I wanted something a little simpler with just one password that covered the whole install.

-Plugin for [Koken](http://koken.me) to allow password protection on a per URL basis.
+Plugin for [Koken](http://koken.me) to allow password protection for the whole install.

 This is by no means secure, but it does restrict access to content.
-Depending on your theme, there may be many ways to get to the same content.
-In this event, you will need to define multiple URLs or change your theme setup.

 **Note** this plugin is currently incompatable with template caching, you will need to uncheck that option in Settings -> Site Publishing